Dineobellator

+Dineobellator (meaning Diné warrior, pronounced /dɪˌneɪoʊbəˈleɪtər/) is a genus of dromaeosaurid theropod dinosaur from the Late Cretaceous (Maastrichtian age) Ojo Alamo Formation (Naashoibito Member) of New Mexico, United States.
+The genus contains a single species, Dineobellator notohesperus, known from a partial skeleton.

 Discovery and naming

 The holotype remains are designated SMP VP-2430 and were first recovered in 2008 from the Ojo Alamo Formation by Robert M. Sullivan, Steven E. Jasinski and James Nikas.
 Sullivan and Jasinski collected additional material in 2009.
 In 2011, the find was reported in the scientific literature.
 Further excavations were performed by Jasinski in 2015 and 2016.

 The remains were realized as belonging to a new taxon, which was only named and described in 2020, by Jasinski, Sullivan and Peter Dodson.
 It was given the species name Dineobellator notohesperus; the generic name is derived from Diné, the Navajo word used for the people of the Navajo Nation, and bellator, the Latin word for warrior.
 The specific name is derived from the Greek noto~ (νότος) for southern or south, and hesperis (Ἑσπερίς), meaning western, together "southwest", in reference to the American Southwest.

 Description

-Dineobellator was a dromaeosaur similar in size to Velociraptor and Saurornitholestes.
+Dineobellator was a dromaeosaur originally thought to have been similar in size to Velociraptor and Saurornitholestes, but reexaminations of the holotype suggest that it was about the size of Deinonychus based on similar dimensions of the humerus.
 Unique features of the skeleton suggest greater hand and feet flexion than normal for dromaeosaurs, a tighter grip strength in the manual unguals, and greater movement at the tail base.
 These may aid in agility and predation.
 Additionally, the presence of quill knobs on the ulna suggest it was feathered, as assumed for all dromaeosaurids.